solliancenet/azure-synapse-analytics-workshop-400/day-02/lab05-security.md

    ![The Synapse workspace firewall screen is displayed with the new IP range defined in fields at the bottom of the IP rules table.
 The Save button is selected in the top toolbar menu.](media/lab5_synapsefirewalladdiprange.png)

-> **Note**: When connecting to Synapse certain ports need to be open.
+> **Note**: When connecting to Synapse from your local network, certain ports need to be open.
 To support the functions of Synapse Studio, ensure outgoing TCP ports 80, 443, and 1143, and UDP port 53 are open.

-## Task 17 - Managed VNet
+## Task 16 - Managed VNet

 *** TODO: clarify what is needed here, this is a setting that can't be changed after a workspace is created.
 The choice to associate a managed workspace vnet is only available as a network option during the workspace creation process.

+When creating an Azure Synapse Analytics workspace, you are given the option of associating it with a VNet.
+Doing so shifts the management of the VNet to Azure Synapse.
+Once associated with Synapse, the VNet is then referred to as a **Managed workspace VNet**.
+Azure Synapse takes on the responsibility of creating subnets for Spark Clusters as well as configuring Network Security Group (NSG) rules to avoid service disruption.

+Leveraging the Managed workspace VNet provides network isolation from other workspaces.
+All data integration and Spark resources are deployed within the confines of the associated VNet.
+User-level isolation is obtained for Spark Clusters, as the Managed workspace VNet automatically deploys them to their own subnet.
+A Managed workspace VNet combined with the usage managed private endpoints (covered in depth in the next task) ensure that all traffic between the workspace and external Azure resources traverses entirely over the Azure backbone network.
+These external resources are those multi-tenant/shared resources that reside outside the VNet including: Storage Accounts, Cosmos DB, SQL Pools and SQL on-demand.

+> **Note**: Managed private endpoints are only available on workspaces that have a Managed workspace VNet.

+1. When creating an Azure Synapse workspace, select the **Security + networking** tab, and check the **Enable managed virtual network** checkbox.

+*** TODO: Screenshot needed

-## Task 18 - Private Endpoints
+## Task 17 - Private Endpoints

+In the previous task, you were introduced to the concept of managed private endpoints.
+Azure Synapse Analytics manages these endpoints to ensure all traffic to other Azure resources remains on the Azure backbone network - protecting against data exfiltration risks.
+Under the hood, a private endpoint assigns a private IP address from the Managed workspace VNet and maps it to the external resource, effectively bringing that service into the VNet.

+When a private endpoint is first created, it enters a pending state until the owner of the Azure resource that is being connected to approves of the connection.
+Only upon approval will the private link be established and be used to send data.
+To demonstrate the concept of establishing a private endpoint, we will create a new Storage Account and leverage Azure Synapse Analytics to create a managed private endpoint.

+*** TODO: demo environment has workspace created without a managed VNet so creating private endpoints is not available.

 ## Reference